sonata-project/SonataMediaBundle/UPGRADE-4.0.md

 UPDATE media__media SET cdnIsFlushable = false WHERE cdnIsFlushable IS NULL;
 ```

+We also added an option to use `jsonb` for the `providerMetadata` field.
+This will only affect you if you use PostgreSQL
+database.
+Please make sure you do the appropiate changes to your schema in order to be in sync.

 ### Removed unused JavaScript

 SonataMediaBundle 3 included a JavaScript dependency: Nivo Gallery.
 This dependency is not used on Sonata code,